 - You can use sourdough discard or active sourdough starter to make this recipe (see substitutions section below).

 - Fresh strawberries are the star of the show here - a great way to use those beautiful early summer fruits!
+You might also love this Sourdough Discard Strawberry Galette.

 - You can also easily adapt this recipe to use other fresh fruits.